 On 21st May, the Procurement Journey was updated to include guidance on the Change To Tax Legisiation That May Apply To Temporay Or Interim Workers - IR35.

 On 23rd April 2018, the Procurement Strategy and Annual Procurement Report section, which is located in Leadership & Governance was updated to include SPPN1/2018 - Annual Procurement Reports, revised Procurement Strategies and notifying Scottish Ministers.

-From 9 April 2018, an electronic version of the ESPD (Scotland) will be incorporated into Public Contracts Scotland (PCS) and will be available for you to use.
+From 9 April 2018, an electronic version of the ESPD (Scotland) was incorporated into Public Contracts Scotland (PCS) and is available for you to use.
 This electronic version of the ESPD (Scotland) is known as the “online ESPD (Scotland) module on PCS”.

-The online ESPD (Scotland) module on PCS will allow you to select all of the exclusion and selection criteria required for your procurement exercise from pre-populated lists and include additional information where required e.g. for insurance levels you can enter the value of insurance levels needed you’re your procurement process.
+The online ESPD (Scotland) module on PCS allows you to select all of the exclusion and selection criteria required for your procurement exercise from pre-populated lists and include additional information where required e.g. for insurance levels you can enter the value of insurance levels needed you’re your procurement process.

 This change means that all ESPD information will be held in this self-contained on-line ESPD (Scotland) module, and therefore minimum requirements, exclusion and selection criteria information do not need to be added to the Contract Notice and cross referenced to an ESPD (Scotland) question.

 If you currently use PCS-Tender for your procurement exercises then you should continue to do so.
 The word version of the ESPD (Scotland) will also still be available to use and if using either the word version of the ESPD (Scotland) or PCS-Tender then you will need to add any additional minimum requirements, exclusion and selection criteria information to the Contract Notice as per the current process.